bbchk/personal_config/README.md

 - I need to learn how to use debuggers in nvim
 - make esc not close telescope, not work with oil, instead use ctrl c or any other shorcutr
 - enable to clear out input in nvim telescope
+- when i press nvim C+space, I can press it again to enlarge the scope.
+Same thing should be done with vi + [{(
+- /usr/share/nvim/runtime/lua/vim/lsp/_transport.lua:68: Spawning language server with cmd: `{ "jdtls", "-configuration", "/home/bchk/.cache/jdtls/config", "-data", "/home/bchk
+/.cache/jdtls/workspace" }` failed.
+The language server is either not installed, missing from PATH, or not executable.

 <!-- TODO: tmux: -->
 delete battery from tmux, put vpn from tmux to gnome extension...somehow